Differential syntactic and semantic encoding in LLMs: Results

 \subsection{Ablations across linguistic components}

 Having measured the syntactic and semantic similarity of hidden representations, we next ask if these two quantities can be dissociated.
 We start by removing the semantic centroids $\mathbf{T}_i$ (see Sec.~\ref{sec:sem_similarity}) from syntactically matched pairs (see Sec.~\ref{sec:syn_similarity}).
-Fig.~\ref{fig:decoupling_sem_from_syn} shows in blue, as a baseline, the similarities between the sentences $\mathbf{X}_i$ and their syntax twins $\mathbf{s}_i^0$ for concatenated tokens, since they have larger similarity scores than averaged tokens in Fig.~\ref{fig:syn_sim}.\footnote{The curve is almost identical to that in Fig.~\ref{fig:syn_sim}a), but computed on the last 3 tokens instead of 6 for compatibility with the semantic centroid: see the end of Section \ref{sec:datasets}.}
+Fig.~\ref{fig:decoupling_sem_from_syn} shows in blue, as a baseline, the similarities between the sentences $\mathbf{X}_i$ and their syntax twins $\mathbf{s}_i^0$, focusing on concatenated tokens since they have higher similarity scores than averaged tokens in Fig.~\ref{fig:syn_sim}.\footnote{The curve is almost identical to that in Fig.~\ref{fig:syn_sim}a), but computed on the last 3 tokens instead of 6 for compatibility with the semantic centroid: see Section \ref{sec:aggregation}.}

 Remarkably, subtracting the projection of the activations of each sentence and its syntax twin in the direction of the semantic centroid $\mathbf{T}_i$ largely preserves syntax similarity (green curve).
 As a control, if we subtract projections along the directions of randomly picked semantic centroids, that should be irrelevant to the target pairs, the effect is comparable (red line).
 These results thus suggest that semantics is encoded in a way that is approximately independent from syntactic information, so that syntax similarity is not significantly affected by the semantic ablation.